jsverse/transloco/projects/ngneat/transloco-locale/README.md

 ##### Language Locale Mapping:

-Users who don't have more then 1 locale per language could provide a language locale mapping object using the config's `langToLocaleMapping`:
+Users who don't have more then one locale per language could provide a language locale mapping object using the config's `langToLocaleMapping`:

 ```typescript